axonum/media-kit/README.md

-# media-kit
+# ☘️ Axonum Media Kit

-Axonum media kit resources
+Welcome to the Axonum Media Kit.
+Here you can find logos, icons, and other media assets for Axonum.